-Each corner lot shall have a minimum width at the setback line of one hundred twenty-five (125) feet or more.
-(3-1-69, Sections 3-6 -- 3-6-3; 1-10-77)
+For subdivisions platted after March \pm , 1969, Eeach corner lot shall have a minimum width at the setback line of one hundred twenty-five (125) feet or more.
+(3-1-69, Sections 3-6-3-6-3; 1-10-77)

-To assure an appearance and condition which is consistent with the purposes of the Limited Agricultural District, A-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter.
+To assure an appearance and condition which is consistent with the purposes of the A-2 Limited Agricultural District, A-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter. except, that home occupation signs shall not exceed four (4) square feet in area, directing attention to a product, commodity or service available on the premises, but which product, commodity or service is clearly a secondary use of the dwelling.
 (9-21-73, Section 1-3; 1-10-77)